Leaving any air compressor or any tank under air pressure is not good when not in use.

-Keep in mind that your air compressor has accessories that can break down over time, and not releasing air from your compressor will lead to all these accessories start leaking and lead to some other problems that we will go through (below).
+Leaving any air compressor or any tank under air pressure is not good when not in use.
+Keep in mind that your air compressor has accessories that can break down over time, and not releasing air from your compressor will lead to all these accessories leaking and leading to some other problems that we will go through (below).
+Now, owning an air compressor means that you’ll frequently have to perform preventive service; always following and applying the owner’s service manual guidelines is necessary.

-And there are also some important questions about air compressors, such as Should you use an automatic compressor drain kit?, How often should you drain your air compressor?
+There are also some important questions about air compressors, such as Should you use an automatic compressor drain kit?, How often should you drain your air compressor?
 What happens if the air compressor is not drained?
 And some other important factors to consider.
+Before we get into these questions, it is important to note that not having a compressor in good working order can lead to some severe problems that can be preventable.

 Related Air compressor made in USA